KDHE provides updates on testing prioritization; issues new quarantine notices

 - Visited Eagle, Summit, Pitkin and Gunnison counties in Colorado in the week of March 8 or after.

-- Traveled on a cruise ship or river cruise on or after March 15.
+- Traveled on a cruise ship or a river cruise on or after March 15.

 - People who have previously been told by Public Health to quarantine because of their cruise ship travel should finish out their quarantine.